VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [OPENRNDR](https://openrndr.org)
 <--->
-{{< vale >}}"In short, OPENRNDR is a tool to create tools.
-It is an open source framework for creative coding, written in Kotlin for the Java VM that simplifies writing real-time interactive software"{{< /vale >}}
+"In short, OPENRNDR is a tool to create tools.
+It is an open source framework for creative coding, written in Kotlin for the Java VM that simplifies writing real-time interactive software"
 <--->
 plenty of examples on the site
 {{< /columns2 >}}